 Likewise, the Mexican publishing company Grupo Expansión increased the viewability of its advertising by 25% on mobile web and 36% on desktop by deploying native ads.

 Programmatic buying allows advertisers to make native ads even more relevant.
 By leveraging machine learning and contextual signals, programmatic native ads can be tailored to both the user and the placement at scale, resulting in better performance for advertisers.

-Here are some best practices for building out a successful campaign:
+Here are some best practices for building out a successful programmatic native advertising campaign:

 - Provide multiple assets, such as images or headlines, for the same element to enable greater variability.
 This will ensure there are options to show for all different inventory styles and formats.

 - Combine native ads with contextual targeting to show ads that are relevant to the page's content.
 For example, an ad for a running shop could appear on a website or app about running marathons.